Acorna's World

 Acorna's World (2000) is a science fantasy novel by American writers Anne McCaffrey and Elizabeth Ann Scarborough.
-It was the fourth in the Acorna Universe series initiated by McCaffrey and Margaret Ball in Acorna: The Unicorn Girl (1997).
-World was preceded by Acorna's People followed by Acorna's Search.
+It is the fourth in the Acorna Universe series initiated by McCaffrey and Margaret Ball in Acorna: The Unicorn Girl (1997).
+World was preceded by Acorna's People and followed by Acorna's Search.

 Plot summary

 Having come to understand her Linyaari past, Acorna has become a member of the crew of the Condor, a salvage ship.
 The crew consists of the mildly eccentric Captain Becker, the ship's feline first mate RK (otherwise known as Roadkill), and Aari, a Linyaari who is still scarred physically and emotionally from his capture and subsequent torture by the Khleevi.
 While searching space for salvage, they come across the wreck of a ship with information indicating that the Khleevi are on the move in that sector of space, and may come to the Linyaari homeworld of Narhii-Viliinyar before long.
 Acorna and her friends must now warn their people and find a way to stop the oncoming Khleevi horde.